LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 ### Tags

 Users may choose to include tags in activity objects to bring them to the attention of other users.
-Implementers must support a `"tag"` field on any activity object which may contain a string, an activity sub-object of type tag or mention or an array of strings and/or sub-objects.
+Implementers must support a `"tag"` field on any activity object which may contain a string, an activity sub-object of type `"Tag"` or `"Mention"` or an array of strings and/or sub-objects.
 Mention sub-objects must include a `"type"` field with the value `"Mention"` and a `"href"` field containing the DSNP User Id of the mentioned user.

 ### Timestamps